swengzju/Breasifer/index.md

 ![alt text](https://farm1.staticflickr.com/319/31831201844_e63578572f_b.jpg)

 The constructed fully connected neural network has one input layer, three hidden layers that have 512, 256, 128 nodes respectively, and one output layer that has two outputs.
-The diagram is shown below.
+The batch size is 128.
+The detailed diagram is shown below.

 ![alt text](https://farm1.staticflickr.com/719/32521161552_0d397712a0_b.jpg)